Reducing complexity fixing Bajaj Finserv design system for adoption

 Low Design System Adoption

-• Only 30–40% of production screens consistently used system components.
+• Only 30–40% of production screens used system components consistently.

-• Designers frequently detached components and recreated UI, breaking consistency.
+• Designers often detached and recreated components, breaking consistency.

-• Developers often built custom UI patterns instead of reusing shared components.
+• Developers built custom UI patterns instead of reusing shared components.

-• As a result, the design system failed to function as a reliable source of truth across products like Loans, Insurance, Investments, EMI Finance, Payments, and Savings.
+• As a result, the design system failed to function as a reliable source of truth across products.

 Fragmented Components and Inconsistent UI

-• The same component appeared in multiple versions across products and even within a single sprint.
+• The same component existed in multiple versions across products.

-• Foundational elements (e.g., chips and small UI patterns) evolved into several visual styles and variants.
+• Foundational elements (e.g., chips and small UI patterns) evolved into inconsistent styles and variants.

-• This fragmentation increased maintenance cost and weakened design consistency across the ecosystem.
+• This increased maintenance effort and weakened the system as a single source of truth.

 Establishing a Reliable Source of Truth for Product UI